Database Endpoints

 IP Filtering

-It's optional, but enabling IP filtering on Database Endpoints is strongly recommended to keep your data safe.
-If you do not enable filtering, your database will be left open to the entire public internet, and it may be subject to potentially malicious traffic.
+❗️To keep your data safe, it's high recommended to enable IP filtering on Database Endpoints.
+If you do not enable filtering, your Database will be left open to the entire public internet, and it may be subject to potentially malicious traffic.

-Just like App Endpoints, Database Endpoints support IP Filtering to restrict connections to your database to a set of pre-approved IP addresses.
+Like App Endpoints, Database Endpoints support IP Filtering to restrict connections to your Database to a set of pre-approved IP addresses.

-IP Filtering can be configured via the Dashboard when you create or edit an Endpoint.
+IP Filtering can be configured in the following ways:

 Certificate Validation

-In order to assure that you're connecting to the Database you intend to, you should ensure that your client is performing full verification of the server certificate.
+To ensure that you connect to the Database you intend to, you should ensure that your client performs full verification of the server certificate.
 Doing so will prevent Man-in-the-middle attacks of various types, such as address hijacking or DNS poisoning.
-You should consult the documentation for your client library to understand how to ensure it is properly configured to validate the certificate chain as well as the host name.
+You should consult the documentation for your client library to understand how to ensure it is properly configured to validate the certificate chain and the hostname.

 If the remote service is not able to validate your database certificate, please contact support for assistance.